 I have heard that there are a lot of estate planning methods where my beneficiaries will get more money and the IRS less!
 Do you have information on them?

 Yes, click here and everything you need to know is listed.
 There is also a quick WILL you can copy.

 As I am ready to re-print the book Animal News From Heaven I can’t help but think that if all our animals are waiting to be with us again, then this life should be all about helping every animal we possibly can.

 And if I find myself on the other side looking back this way, as in the book, I don’t want to regret that I didn’t do more to help even more animal angels.

 Well, I can’t do any more than I am already doing.
 But I can help secure the future of this mission by making an estate plan that will keep saving lives when I am running D.E.L.T.A.
 Rescue on the other side!
 I don’t have a big estate, my life has been spent in this charity, not business.
 But I do have a life insurance policy with our animals as the sole beneficiary.
-This idea is listed on our new web site too.
 Some of these vehicles will save you taxes too, both now and later.

 - 2015 IRS Form 990

 - Document Retention Policy